 Pick your own bouquet of art.

 2020 is a strange year, as we deal with the Covid 19 virus.
-Following all safety protocols, the show will be completely outdoors, and we will be limiting the number of people to two per booth at one time.
-Artists will be donning their masks and asking our visitors to do the same.
-Our fiber artists, Kathy Johnson and Erika Mock promise to have plenty of stylish hand-crafted masks available in their booths.
+Following all safety protocols, the show will be completely outdoors, and we will be limiting the number to two related visitors per booth at one time.
+Artists will be donning their masks and asking our guests to do the same.
+Our fiber artists, Kathy Johnson and Erika Mock promise to have plenty of stylish hand-crafted masks available.
 Hand washing, sanitizing and six foot distancing, will be our goal, all while having fun.